BRITE-REU/programming-workshops/source/workshops/04_Machine_learning/supervised_learning.rst

 A workflow that incorporates cross-validation in model training is shown below ...

 .. image:: img/supervised_flowchart.png

 **********************
-Performance of a regression learning
+Performance of a regression model
 **********************

 Assessing the performance of a regression model is fairly straight forward.
 We have to measure the *error* of the prediction, e.g. how close to the real values are the predicted values.
 Two fitness measures for regression are: